 Title: Species-rich semi-natural grasslands of Europe – historical masterpieces of human-nature interaction

 Monika Janišová is a vegetation ecologist focusing mainly on grasslands, their classification, biodiversity, succession, management and conservation.
 She is also interested in biogeography and endemism, as well as population biology and conservation of rare plants.
 Recently, the main subject of her research includes traditional ecological knowledge, bio-cultural heritage and sustainable agriculture in the Carpathian Mountains (Central and Eastern Europe).

-In her keynote lecture she will talk about one of the phenomenal examples are species-rich secondary grasslands of Europe, which were formed as a consequence of the low-intensity farming.
-Through several examples from the Carpathian Mountains, she will demonstrate: i) the importance of a deep knowledge of local history and traditions, which lead to the formation of each particular grassland; ii) the risks associated with substitution of traditional grassland management practices by their modern analogies; iii) the irreplaceable role of domestic animals in grassland conservation.
-Additionally, she will highlight approaches inspired by ancestors (based on traditional ecological knowledge) that could help to keep/increase grassland diversity for descendants.
+Examples of positive impact of humans on ecosystem biodiversity are rare.
+One of the phenomenal examples are species-rich secondary grasslands of Europe, which were formed as a consequence of low-intensity farming.
+Their maintenance is a main goal of current grassland conservation.
+Through several examples from the Carpathian Mountains, Dr. Janišová will try to demonstrate: i) the importance of a deep knowledge of local history and traditions, which lead to the formation of each particular grassland; ii) the risks associated with substitution of traditional grassland management practices by their modern analogies; iii) the irreplaceable role of domestic animals in grassland conservation.
+Additionally, she will highlight approaches inspired by our ancestors (based on traditional ecological knowledge) that could help to maintain or increase grassland diversity for our descendants.

 Frank Yonghong Li

 School of Ecology and Environment, Inner Mongolia University